-The Eight Best Glamping Spots Near Brisbane
+The Eight Best Places to Go Glamping Near Brisbane

 When it comes to camping, it's possible to have the best of both worlds: sleeping under the stars and enjoying creature comforts.
-Yes, we're talking about glamping, which lets you spend an evening or two in the great outdoors, but without all the less-than-luxurious elements.
+Yes, we're talking about glamping, which lets you spend an evening or two in the great outdoors but without all the less-than-luxurious elements.

 MINJERRIBAH CAMPING, STRADBROKE ISLAND